Ars-Linguistica/mlconjug3/README.rst

 Software projects using mlconjug
 --------------------------------

+- | `Machine Translation Service`_
+  | Translation flask API for the Helsinki NLP models available in the Huggingface Transformers library.
 - | `NLP-Suite`_
   | NLP Suite is a package of tools designed for non-specialists, for scholars with no knowledge or little knowledge of Natural Language Processing.
 - | `Gender Bias Visualization`_